marccarre/marccarre.net/_posts/en/posts/2017-06-02-a-structured-approach-to-threat-modeling.markdown

 - security
 ---

-I recently stumbled on [this article](https://blog.docker.com/2017/05/docker-security-pycon-threat-modeling-state-machines/) and [its associated video](https://www.youtube.com/watch?v=n8l0xTdLnA8) which provide a very structured approach to thread modeling & security.
+I recently stumbled on [this article](https://blog.docker.com/2017/05/docker-security-pycon-threat-modeling-state-machines/) and [its associated video](https://www.youtube.com/watch?v=n8l0xTdLnA8) which provide a very structured approach to threat modeling & security.
 Below is my summary of these excellent resources.

 ---------------